OpenEvalProject/evals/manuscripts/elife-35069/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/35069/elife-35069-fig6-v2.jpg)

 **Figure 6.:** (A) Heat map of V5 knock-in efficiency across the entire 96-well plate.
 The positive control Sox2 was included in six different wells (marked with ‘+’).
 (B) Representative ICC images of V5 knock-in from figure (a) are shown, nuclear stain DAPI (blue) and TF-V5 fusion protein (yellow) are shown.
 (C) A 96-well plate heatmap of V5 knock-in for another set of 96 TFs.
 (D) Representative V5 knock-in panels, as obtained from the Operetta system, for the 96-well plate from (C) are shown, well number is indicated in the merged panel of each TF.
 Nuclear stain DAPI (blue), entire cell stain CellMask HCS (green), and V5 tag (red) are shown.
-(E) Top 30 TFs with highest knock-in efficiency from (A) and (C).10.7554/eLife.35069.022Figure 6—source data 1.
+(E) Top 30 TFs with highest knock-in efficiency from (A) and (C).

 Remarkably, for the first 96-well plate, 30 out of 90 TFs were positive for V5 ICC with typical knock-in efficiencies ranging from 6% to29% (Figure 6A,B).
 A second 96-well plate with distinct TFs showed similar knock-in efficiency (5%–38%), with 31 out of 95 TFs positive for V5 ICC (Figure 6C,D).
 These are similar efficiencies to those observed in our earlier single transfections (Figures 1 and 2).
 V5 ICC confirmed the expected nuclear localisation of these TFs (Figure 6B).
 Thus, ~30% of genes were successfully tagged at the first attempt with good knock-in efficiency (Figure 6E).

 Interestingly, two of the V5-positive TFs- Cbfb and Ybx1, showed nucleocytoplasmic localisation (Figure 6B,D).
 This illustrates the valuable information regarding protein localisation and levels data that can be quickly obtained.
 The frequency of successful genes tagged as scored by V5 ICC in these experiments is likely to be an underestimate, as ~20% of the failed TFs are low or non-expressed NS lines (Pollard lab, unpublished data).
 These results clearly demonstrate the ease with which our method can be scaled to 96-well format epitope tagging.

-## csRNP-derived knock-in lines can be used for immunoprecipitation-mass spectrometry (IP/MS) to identify protein partners
+### csRNP-derived knock-in lines can be used for immunoprecipitation-mass spectrometry (IP/MS) to identify protein partners

 As a proof-of-principle of the applications, we performed V5-immunoprecipitation followed by mass spectrometry (IP-MS), to identify interaction partners of Olig2 in mouse GNS cells using the RIME (Mohammed et al., 2016) and ChIP-SICAP (Rafiee et al., 2016) methods.
 These enable identification of chromatin-bound protein partners – the latter being more stringent for chromatin-bound proteins.
 For each assay, we used V5 monoclonal antibody conjugated to magnetic beads.
 RIME analysis showed high enrichment of the bait protein Olig2 (Figure 7A) and subunits of SWI/SNF complexes and histone deacetylases (HDACs) in the pull-down complexes (Figure 7—source data 1).
 Physical interaction of Olig2 and SWI/SNF complex has been previously reported and this interaction is essential for oligodendrocyte differentiation (Yu et al., 2013).
 HDACs have a known functional role in Olig2 function during development.

 ![Figure 7.](https://cdn.elifesciences.org/articles/35069/elife-35069-fig7-v2.jpg)

 **Figure 7.:** Mouse GNS Olig2-V5 cells were used for the identification of Olig2 interaction partners.
 (A) RIME analysis, volcano plot showing log(2) fold change plotted against −log(10) p value for endogenously V5-tagged Olig2 samples versus samples generated from an untagged parental cell line.
-(B) ChIP-SICAP analysis, proteins identified in the chromatin-bound complexes are ranked based on iBAQ score in the descending order.10.7554/eLife.35069.024Figure 7—source data 1.
+(B) ChIP-SICAP analysis, proteins identified in the chromatin-bound complexes are ranked based on iBAQ score in the descending order.

 ChIP-SICAP analysis showed strong enrichment of Olig2 and core histone proteins suggesting specific pull-down of chromatin fragments bound by Olig2 TF (Figure 7B).
 Noteworthy, two other oligodendrocyte lineage transcription factors, Olig1 and Olig3, were detected among the most enriched proteins.
 Earlier studies reported that sets of genes regulated by various Olig proteins have a partial overlap (Ligon et al., 2007; Meijer et al., 2012), explaining co-occupation of the same DNA-sites as shown by these data.
 Furthermore, we detected two other members of the basic helix-loop-helix (bHLH) family: Npas3 and Tcf4.
 The bHLH transcription factors are known to form heterodimers with other bHLH proteins on chromatin (Massari and Murre, 2000) and the presence of Npas3 and Tcf4 may be explained by their direct physical interaction (Figure 7B; Figure 7—source data 1).
 Both Npas3 and Tcf4 have been reported to be involved in CNS development (Shin and Kim, 2013; Chen et al., 2016).
 Interestingly, a recent study reporting interactions of Olig2, Tcf4 and Npas3 in mouse neural stem cells by FLAG-affinity purification (Moen et al., 2017) allowed us to correlate interactomes of all the three bHLH proteins with our data.
 Taken together, our results indicate that Tcf4 and Npas3 co-localise with Olig2 on chromatin, suggesting a functional interaction.

 In addition to protein interactions of Olig2 on-chromatin, we also analysed the flow-through of the streptavidin enrichment, representing interactions with soluble Olig2 (Supplementary file 3).
 As expected, Olig2, Olig1, and Olig3 were found among the most highly abundant proteins, indicating high specificity of the immunoprecipitation.
 Furthermore, composition of identified proteins correlates with previous findings: we detected three known interactors of Olig2 (Cul3, Smarca4 and Sox8 (BioGRID, Intact)) and 55 other proteins reported to co-precipitate with Olig2 (Moen et al., 2017) (Supplementary file 3).
 These included many SWI/SNF family members, and chromatin regulators Cbx3 and Chd4, consistent with RIME.
 Collectively, our data confirm that V5-tagging can be effectively combined with ChIP-SICAP to identify proteins that co-localise on chromatin or that interact off-chromatin.

-## Knock-in of mCherry fluorescent reporter in NS cells using dsDNA blocks and csRNP
+### Knock-in of mCherry fluorescent reporter in NS cells using dsDNA blocks and csRNP

 Insertion of fluorescent protein-encoding sequences (such as GFP, mCherry) in frame within gene coding regions enables monitoring of eukaryotic protein localisation in live cells.
 Additionally, fusion proteins can be used for pull-down assays (immunoprecipitation and ChIP).
 Encouraged by the facile deployment and efficiencies of the Cas9 RNP method for small epitope tagging, we next asked if the same approach could be used for knock-in of relatively large mCherry-encoding DNA sequence (~700 bp) in NS cells.
 First, we tested the effect of variable length of homology arms on knock-in efficiency (Figure 8A).
 For these experiments, double-stranded linear DNA fragments harbouring variable homology arms were used as donor DNA templates (PCR-amplified from a previously reported promoterless Sox2-mCherry plasmid) (Bressan et al.).
 We found that dsDNA with larger homology arms were more effective in mCherry knock-in (Figure 8B), although homology arms as small as 100 bp showed ~0.29% cells positive for mCherry in the bulk populations.
 We next tested mCherry knock-in at Olig2 and Foxg1 loci and achieved 0.34% and 0.11% efficiency, respectively (Figure 8C).
 Live-imaging of mCherry-sorted populations for the three genes (Sox2, Olig2, and Foxg1) showed the expected localisation and levels of fusion proteins in NS cells (Figure 8D).
 Together, these results show that our csRNP method can be used for knock-in of fluorescent reporters in NS cells.

 ![Figure 8.](https://cdn.elifesciences.org/articles/35069/elife-35069-fig8-v2.jpg)

 **Figure 8.:** (A) Schematics of the mCherry knock-in experiment is shown.
 NS cells were electroplated with Cas9 RNP complex along with a dsDNA donor DNA, which was amplified using a vector plasmid that harbours mCherry encoding sequences flanked by promoter-less Sox2 homology arms.
 Cells were allowed to recover and expand for 7 days and then analysed by flow-cytometry for mCherry knock-in.
 (B) Flow-cytometry analysis of mCherry knock-in at Sox2 locus.
 Effect of variable length of homology arms was assessed, composite graph for all the panels is shown at the right bottom.
 (C) Flow-cytometry analysis of mCherry knock-in at Olig2 and Foxg1 loci, a donor DNA containing 500 bp homology arms was used for each gene.
 (D) Live-images of the mCherry-sorted populations are shown.
-Top panels show phase contrast and mCherry merged; bottom panels show mCherry alone.10.7554/eLife.35069.026Figure 8—source data 1.
+Top panels show phase contrast and mCherry merged; bottom panels show mCherry alone.

 ## Discussion